redpanda-data/connect/docs/cookbook/kafka-json-mutating.md

 Using a broker allows us to tune the number of parallel consumers inside the process in order to reach our maximum CPU utilisation.

-We also use a `combine` processor on the input in order to create batches of messages.
+We also use a `batch` processor on the input in order to create batches of a fixed number of messages.
 The advantage of this is that a batch will be sent as a single request on the Kafka producer output.
 By tuning the batch size we should be able to increase our output throughput to prevent it from bottlenecking the pipeline.

 ## Pipeline